 Here's the key things to check on your report:

 Not appearing on the electoral roll at your current residential address, can have a detrimental affect on your credit score.

 If you think you've registered on the electoral roll but it's not showing up on the credit report, speak to your local authority to help resolve the problem.
 Otherwise you can register here.

-It's also important to ensure your residential address is consistent across bank accounts, council tax, utilities and so on.
+It's also important to ensure your residential address is written consistently across bank accounts, council tax, utilities and so on.

 Are there missed payments you weren't expecting?